tiru-2001/calculator/README.md

 # calculator

-#to view the app click the below link
+to view the app click the link https://tiru-2001.github.io/calculator/
-https://tiru-2001.github.io/calculator/